vasudeva8/htslib/samples/README.md

 [Split_t2][Split_t2]
     This application shocases the use of thread pool in file handling.
 It saves the read1 and read2 as separate files in given directory, one as sam and other as bam.
 A pool of 4 threads is created and shared for both read and write.

+[Split_t3][Split_t3]
+    This application shocases the use of mulitple queues, scheduling of different tasks and getting results in orderered and unordered fashion.
+It saves the read1 and read2 as separate files in given directory, one as sam and other as bam.
+The samfile/read1 can have unordered data and bamfile/read2 will have ordered data.

 [Flags]: flags_demo.c
 [Split]: split.c